JerryShea/xml_pipeline/README2.md

 ## Solution
 ### Components
 #### Receiver
-Receives XML, assigns and ID, and persists to disk together with received timestamp.
+Receives XML, assigns an ID, and persists to disk together with received timestamp.
 Core processing does not generate any garbage and streams XML straight out to disk.
 Very low latency and very high throughput.
 This job of this component is to "land" incoming XML to disk and make it available for downstream processing pipelines.
 #### Normaliser
 Tails persisted XML file, loads XML, extracts configured subset of individual tag values from the XML, and persists to disk in normalised file.
 Three versions have been implemented:

 * JAXB implementation converts the XML to a Java object in memory - this takes the most up-front time but is suitable for very complex and very numerous extractions of tags from XML
-* [XOM](www.xom.nu) implementation uses XOM to execute configured xpaths against XML
+* XOM implementation uses [XOM](www.xom.nu) to execute configured xpaths against XML
 * Custom implementation that makes use of a low latency XML parser and cut-down support for an xpath subset.
 Low garbage and considerably lower latency and higher throughout than JAXB and XOM impls.
 This is used for benchmark figures quoted on this page.

 #### Indexer